 D3 Visa Eligibility Criteria

-To be eligible for the D3 Visa in 2026, you must have a valid employment contract or a self-employed service provider contract for a Portuguese company.
-You must also be over 18 years old and a non-EU/EEA national.
+- Have a valid employment contract or a self-employed service provider contract for a Portuguese company.

-Additionally, you’ll need to provide evidence that the expected annual salary is at least 1.5 times the national average gross annual salary or three times the social support index (IAS).
+The contract must state that your expected annual salary is at least 1.5 times the national average gross annual salary or three times the monthly social support index (IAS).

 - Clearly show that you have the necessary qualifications and expertise for a highly skilled role.